How To Identify Your Aga Cooker

 The doors latch onto enamel 'nibs' built into the cast iron front.

-4 Oven models will have two separate towel rails, with a joining strip in-between the two top plates.
+4 Oven models will have two separate towel rails, with an additional joining strip in-between the two top plates.
 Early models had a one-piece top plate (similar to pre-74 cookers), but these were quickly discontinued, so these are extremely rare.

-The resale value of these is usually minimal.
-Engineers will charge to remove, with refurbishing companies potentially offering a few hundred pounds depending on market demand, stock levels and the condition of the cooker.
+The resale value of these is usually minimal if anything.
+Engineers will charge to remove, with some refurbishing companies potentially offering a few hundred pounds for parts depending on their stock levels, or to remove for free, depending on market demand, and the condition of the cooker.

-Available in Oil, Gas or 13amp Electric, these models had small updates from the Post-74 models.
-The top plate remains the same, with springs usually incorporated into the lids, to make them appear lighter and easier to lift.
+Our standard offering for traditional Oil and Gas Aga Cookers.
+Originally available in Oil, Gas or 13amp Electric, these models had the small updates from the Post-74 models.
+The top plate remains the same, with springs usually incorporated into the lid hinges, to make them appear lighter and easier to lift.
 Fully enamelled lids are available as an alternative to the chrome lids.

 4 Oven models will have two towel rails, joined by a claw bracket holder.
 The 'joining strip' for the top plates is built into the casting on the hotcupboard side.
-Many refurbishers offer this Post-95 hotcupboard top plate as standard on all models for ease of install, improved aesthetics and increased longevity.
+We tend to offer this Post-95 hotcupboard top plate as standard on all models for ease of install, improved aesthetics and increased longevity.

 Limited Edition Millennium Aga Cooker